robertjd/okta.github.io/_source/_use_cases/api_access_management/index.md

 ### Simple Use Cases

-In general, use OpenID Connect to sign users into apps, and use API Access Management to secure your APIs: create one or more authentication servers, define scopes and claims, and create policies and rules to determine who can access your API resources.
+In general, use OpenID Connect to sign users into apps, and use API Access Management to secure your APIs: create one or more Custom Authorization Servers, define scopes and claims, and create policies and rules to determine who can access your API resources.

 For example: